awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `AutoScalingGroupName`  <a name="cfn-as-scalingpolicy-autoscalinggroupname"></a>
-The name or Amazon Resource Name \(ARN\) of the Auto Scaling Group that you want to attach the policy to\.
+The name or Amazon Resource Name \(Arn\) of the Auto Scaling Group that you want to attach the policy to\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)